Mat Best: Career

 He operates a popular satirical channel on the online video platform YouTube, where he produces content aimed at an audience of military service members, veterans, and the firearms community.
 Best began making videos in El Paso with then United States Air Force member Jarred Taylor, when Best would return during breaks from contracting tours overseas.

 The channel has also released a number of music videos, including "Bitch I Operate", which peaked on the Billboard charts at 36.

 Article 15 Clothing

 In 2016, Article 15 partnered with another clothing company, Ranger Up, to produce a crowd-funded movie entitled Range 15.
 The film starred Best along with an ensemble of other veterans, including three Medal of Honor recipients, as well as Marcus Luttrell, best known as author of Lone Survivor, adapted into a film by the same name.
 The film won Best Film at the GI Film Festival.
+In the US military, Article 15 is a Non-judicial punishment.

 Black Rifle Coffee Company

 After a successful test roasting coffee under Article 15 Clothing with "Freedom Roast," Best formed Black Rifle Coffee Company in 2014, alongside Evan Hafer, Jarred Taylor and Richard Ryan.
 They promoted the company with provocative videos posted to YouTube, that Best described to CBS News as "way over the top".
 The company gained some criticism from others, for the following two 2017 incidents: an endorsement from Donald Trump Jr., and again when the company pledged to hire 10,000 veterans after coffee chain Starbucks pledged to hire 10,000 refugees in the wake of travel restrictions enacted by US president Donald Trump.